-These classifications address the most commonly occurring sorts of anti-social behaviour within our stock.
+These classifications address the most commonly occurring sorts of antisocial behaviour within our stock.
 Other types, if arising, should be referred to management for advice and guidance.

-- 7.5 Initial reports are the first opportunity to collect and provide information and are the basis of future investigation and action.
-Persons reporting anti-social behaviour should be sent the Advice and Information Leaflet. - 7.6 The Association recognises that certain types of anti-social behaviour may be aggravated by reference to race, religion or faith, disability, sexual orientation, or transgender identity.
+- 7.6 Initial reports are the first opportunity to collect and provide information and are the basis of future investigation and action.
+Therefore, it is important that as much information as possible can be gathered with regards to the issues at the outset. - 7.7 The Association recognises that certain types of antisocial behaviour may be aggravated by reference to race, religion or faith, disability, sexual orientation, or transgender identity.
 Such incidents may be classified as a "Hate Crime".
 Incidents requiring an immediate response should be reported to the Police.
-They may also be reported using the Police Scotland online Hate Crime Report Form. - 7.7 The Association is a member of Happy to Translate.
-We will provide translation, interpreting and communication support, when necessary, free of charge to the service user. - 7.8 Arrangements for removing graffiti, repairing vandalism and criminal damage will be addressed with all possible urgency, mindful of the need to preserve evidence of a crime and provide information to our insurers, who may wish to inspect damage before it is repaired to validate the claim. - 7.9 We recognise the needs of persons who report anti-social behaviour to receive accurate and helpful information.
-We will publish a leaflet that will be given to complainants setting out; - The Association's response to anti-social behaviour generally - What they can do to assist in dealing with the problem - How we will keep them informed during our investigations

-- Other agencies that may be able to assist them - What they can do if they are dissatisfied with our response.
+They may also be reported using the Police Scotland online Hate Crime Report Form. - 7.8 The Association is a member of Happy to Translate.
+We will provide translation, interpreting and communication support, when necessary, free of charge to the service user. - 7.9 Arrangements for removing graffiti, repairing vandalism and criminal damage will be addressed with all possible urgency, mindful of the need to preserve evidence of a crime and provide information to our insurers, who may wish to inspect damage before it is repaired to validate the claim. - 7.10 We recognise the needs of persons who report antisocial behaviour to receive accurate and helpful information.
+We will publish a leaflet that will be given to complainants setting out the following: - - The Association's response to antisocial behaviour generally - What they can do to assist in dealing with the problem - How we will keep them informed during our investigations - Other agencies that may be able to assist them - What they can do if they are dissatisfied with our response.

 This leaflet should be provided to the complainant at the earliest opportunity.
-The complainant should be asked, if appropriate to record further incidents using the Incident Diary.
+The complainant should be asked, if appropriate to record further incidents using the Incident Reporting Diary.

-The Association has set out a policy statement on dealing with Unacceptable Actions by service users.
-Staff who receive reports of anti-social behaviour should consider the requirements of the Unacceptable Actions & Expected Behaviours Policy if they experience unacceptable actions, unreasonable behaviour, unreasonable demands or unreasonable persistence from persons who report anti-social behaviour and should take appropriate action as set out in the Unacceptable Actions & Expected Behaviours Policy if this does occur.
+7.11 The Association's Unacceptable Actions & Expected Behaviour Policy should be considered if staff experience unacceptable actions, unreasonable behaviour, unreasonable demands or unreasonable persistence from persons who report antisocial behaviour.
+Staff should take appropriate action as set out in the Unacceptable Actions & Expected Behaviour Policy if this does occur.